Shimura correspondence for level $p^2$ and the central values of $L$-series II: Special points for level

 Let $B = K + Kj$ with

 and $j k = \bar{k} j$ for all $k\in K$, where $\bar{k}$ is the complex conjugate of $k$.

-\begin{prop} $B$ is a quaternion algebra ramified precisely at $p$ and $\infty$. \end{prop} \begin{proof} Clearly, $B$ is a quaternion algebra over $\QQ$, so we just need to find the set of ramified primes.
+\begin{proposition} $B$ is a quaternion algebra ramified precisely at $p$ and $\infty$. \end{proposition} \begin{proof} Clearly, $B$ is a quaternion algebra over $\QQ$, so we just need to find the set of ramified primes.
 In the basis $\set{1,\sqrt{D},j,\sqrt{D}\,j}$, the norm form is

 Since the norm form in $B$ is positive definite, $B$ ramifies at infinity.
 To check whether $B$ is ramified at a prime $l$ or not, we need to see if the norm form represents $0$ in $\Q_l$ for each prime $l$.
 Consider the different cases: \begin{itemize} \item If $l \nmid 2Dq$ then it is clear that $B$ is split at $l$, since the discriminant of the norm form is an $l$-adic unit in this case. \item If $l = p$, the norm form represents zero if and only if $\kro{-q}{p} = 1$.
 The second condition on $q$ assures that this is not the case, hence $B$ ramifies at $p$. \item If $l \mid D$ but $l \neq p$ then the norm form represents zero if and only if $\kro{-q}{l} = 1$, which is clearly the case since $-q \equiv 1 \pmod l$. \item If $l = q$, the norm form represents zero if and only if $\kro{D}{q}=1$ which is the case by quadratic reciprocity.
 In fact, the conditions in $q$ imply $\varepsilon_{D_0}(-q)=+1$ and $\varepsilon_{p^\ast}(-q)=-1$, hence $\varepsilon_D(-q)=-1$.
 Since $D<0$ it follows that $\kro{D}{q}=1$ as claimed. \end{itemize} Since the number of ramified primes for a quaternion algebra is even, we do not need to consider the prime $2$. \end{proof}